-Once there, you’ll see all the phone numbers and email addresses you’ve registered with your Apple ID.
-Tap on each one to uncheck or check them.
-In my case, I needed to check off my email address, since it had somehow become unchecked.
+You should see all the phone numbers and email addresses you’ve registered with your Apple ID.
+Tap on each one to check or un check them, depending on whether you want to use them for Messages or not.
+In my case, I needed to check my email address, since it had somehow become unchecked.

 On your Mac

-Launch Messages with a click and then open up Preferences, either in the Messages menu or with Command-Comma on your keyboard.
-Click on the Accounts tab at the top, and then do the same thing as above – check off your phone number and the same email address you checked off on your iPhone or iPad.
+On your Mac, launch Messages with a click and then open up Preferences, either in the Messages menu or with Command-Comma on your keyboard.
+Click on the Accounts tab at the top, and then do the same thing you did above — put a check by your phone number and any email addresses you checked on your iPhone or iPad.

-If you’ve done all of the above, you might need to restart Messages.
-Hop into Settings on your iPhone and then turn iMessage OFF with the top toggle switch there.
+After you’ve done all of the above, you might need to restart Messages.
+Hop into Settings on your iPhone and then turn iMessage OFF with the top toggle switch.
 Turn it ON again after a few seconds and see if that takes care of things.

-If all goes well, you’ll be starting and continuing iMessage conversations from all your devices.
+If all goes well, you’ll be starting and continuing iMessage conversations across all your devices.